lf-lang/lf-demos/federated-decentralized/README.md

 ### Handling STP Violations in Ptides/Spanner

-The solution above ignores STP violations, which means that inputs to the `AccountManager` that are out of order will be handled the same way as other inputs and a warning will be issued.
+The Ptides/Spanner solution in [Accounts7.lf](src/Accounts7.lf) ignores STP violations, which means that inputs to the `AccountManager` that are out of order will be handled the same way as other inputs and a warning will be issued.
 This is probably not good enough for this application.
 At a minimum, we need eventual consistency, and the consistent value needs to account for all deposits and withdrawls that occur, even if they result in negative balances.

-Shulu Li has proved (unpublished) that eventual consistency occurs if _and only if_ the merge operation is commutative, associative, and idemptotent.
+Eventual consistency occurs if the merge operation is commutative, associative, and idemptotent.
 Idempotency is guarateed by the framework in this case because messages are delivered exactly once.
 What are the options to make the operation commutative?